Vedas: Brahmanas

 The Brahmanas are commentaries, explanation of proper methods and meaning of Vedic Samhita rituals in the four Vedas.
 They also incorporate myths, legends and in some cases philosophy.
 Each regional Vedic shakha (school) has its own operating manual-like Brahmana text, most of which have been lost.
 A total of 19 Brahmana texts have survived into modern times: two associated with the Rigveda, six with the Yajurveda, ten with the Samaveda and one with the Atharvaveda.
 The oldest dated to about 900 BCE, while the youngest Brahmanas (such as the Shatapatha Brahmana), were complete by about 700 BCE.
 According to Jan Gonda, the final codification of the Brahmanas took place in pre-Buddhist times (ca. 600 BCE).

 The substance of the Brahmana text varies with each Veda.
 For example, the first chapter of the Chandogya Brahmana, one of the oldest Brahmanas, includes eight ritual suktas (hymns) for the ceremony of marriage and rituals at the birth of a child.
 The first hymn is a recitation that accompanies offering a Yajna oblation to Agni (fire) on the occasion of a marriage, and the hymn prays for prosperity of the couple getting married.
 The second hymn wishes for their long life, kind relatives, and a numerous progeny.
 The third hymn is a mutual marriage pledge, between the bride and groom, by which the two bind themselves to each other.
 The sixth through last hymns of the first chapter in Chandogya Brahmana are ritual celebrations on the birth of a child and wishes for health, wealth, and prosperity with a profusion of cows and Artha.
 However, these verses are incomplete expositions, and their complete context emerges only with the Samhita layer of text.

+The Samhitas and Brahmanas describe daily rituals and are generally meant for the Brahmacharya and Gr̥hastha stages of the Chaturashrama system, while the Aranyakas and Upanishads are meant for the Vānaprastha and Sannyasa stages, respectively.